 With this strategy, you can reduce purchase order delays and ensure transparency across the purchase order lifecycle.

-Here are some of the results our customers have achieved using this strategy:
+Here are some of the results our customers have achieved using this strategy in under 10 days:

 Nothing is really free, even though Spreadsheets might be free but there is a cost of employees’ time to track the purchase order in Spreadsheets.